FIN-034: Accounting Requirements for Equipment AssetsDate: 06/13/2011 Status: Final

 - Capital and ETF equipment must be coordinated with the Fixed Assets Accounting Group.

-- Equipment containing stored electronic data must be in compliance with policy IRM-004, Electronic Data Removal.
+- Equipment containing stored electronic data must be in compliance with University policy IRM-004, Electronic Data Removal.

 Types of disposition include, but are not limited to:

-- Transfer of Equipment: To another institution, usually at the request of, or as a condition of the grant/contract awarded by, the sponsoring agency that owns the equipment.
-This could also occur at the request of a faculty/PI, who is relocating his or her work to another institution.
-Transfers of equipment are described in the policy Releasing Capital Equipment to Another Institution Outside the Commonwealth.
+- Transfer of Equipment: To another institution, usually at the request of, or as a contractual condition from the equipment owner.
+This could also occur at the request of a faculty/PI, who is relocating to another institution.
+Transfers of equipment are described in the policy, X.A.2 Releasing Capital Equipment to Another Institution Outside the Commonwealth.

 - Surplus and Sale of Equipment: To dispose of equipment that is not needed, no longer useful, or is no longer functional and cannot be repaired or improved in a cost-effective manner, departments must follow University policy PRM-016, Surplus Property Disposal.

-- Donation of Equipment: Surplus equipment may be released (donated) to another university as described in Releasing Capital Equipment to Another Institution Outside the Commonwealth.
+- Donation of Equipment: Surplus equipment may be released (donated) to another university as described in policy, X.A.2 Releasing Capital Equipment to Another Institution Outside the Commonwealth.